henrylau/fastq/README.md

 ### Discarding pending work

-`Clear()` drops everything currently in the input buffer (delivering `ErrTaskCancelled` to any waiting `Push` callers).
+`Clear()` drops everything currently in the input buffer (delivering `ErrTaskCancelled` to any waiting `PushAndWait` callers and to `PushWithCallback` callbacks).
 Tasks already being executed by a worker continue.

 ```go
 q.Clear()